 There are hundreds of types of blister beetles worldwide, so their appearance differs quite a bit from one place to another.

-Generally speaking, their bodies are long, soft and cylindrical.
+Generally speaking, the blister beetle body is long, soft, and cylindrical.
 They are typically between a half-inch and an inch long.

-Blister bugs are long-legged, with soft, flexible wings.
-They can fly and travel in large swarms.
+These beetles are long-legged, with soft, flexible wings.
+Blister beetles can fly and travel in large swarms.

 Brightly colored and variegated, the markings and coloration of blister beetles vary greatly from one type to another.